-But this is very difficult, and we do fall short.
-This is one way we can think about sin.
+Being perfect like Jesus is very difficult.
+We often fail because of sin.
 Sin is doing something that is not what God wishes for His children.
-But God is love, and above all, he wants humility and faith.
-This is why, during Holy Qurbana, we pray and ask God to forgive all our sins that we have done "willingly and unwillingly, knowingly and unknowingly".
+God is love and above all wants us to be humble and faithful.
+This is why during Holy Qurbana, we pray and ask God to forgive all our sins that we have done "willingly and unwillingly, knowingly and unknowingly".
 God is ready to forgive and heal us if we are humble and try not to do it again.

 God did amazing miracles to heal the sick who had physical illness or disability.
 But His greatest gift is forgiveness of sins.

-When we are ill or someone we love is not feeling well, we can pray to God with faith in His power and seek help from the church through Holy Unction.
-The healing touch of God is what forgives our sins and prepares us for all the challenges may face in life.
+When we are ill or someone we love is not feeling well, we can pray to God with faith in His power and seek help from the Church through Holy Unction.
+The healing touch of God is what forgives our sins and prepares us for whatever challenges may face us as we know God will be with us.